nitinvemuri/Advancecsschallenge/README.md

 THEN I am taken to that deployed application
-WHEN I resize the page or view the site on various screens and devices THEN I am presented with a responsive layout that adapts to my viewport Mock-Up
+WHEN I resize the page or view the site on various screens and devices THEN I am presented with a responsive layout that adapts to my viewport

+# Mock-Up
 The following animation shows the web application's appearance and functionality:

-portfolio demo

-How to Complete the Challenge
+# How to Complete the Challenge

 Follow these steps to complete the challenge:

 Use the Acceptance Criteria as a guide for how you'll plan deadlines, sketch, and code your portfolio.